Rjv-RY/basicMern/README.md

 # basicMern
 The simple MERN-to-do using React and Mongo.
+Redux for state.